Taumacera

 Taumacera is a genus of leaf beetles in the subfamily Galerucinae.
+The genus was described by Carl Peter Thunberg in 1814.
 It contains about 70 species distributed in the Oriental realm.
 About 20 African species are also classified in Taumacera, but they may actually belong in a different genus.

 Species

 Species included in the genus (not including those from Africa), as of 2019: